BizTalk Filter Finder Tool

 But then you need to go one by one and see what the filters are.

-You can minimize this by filtering more the query using the following filters:
+You can minimize this by filtering the query more using the following filters:

 • Maximum Matches: The number of matches to display.